waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Question 4: Is FALKNER the VIOLET GYM LEADER who uses bird POKéMON? -> YES
 - Question 5: Do GOLDENROD GAME CORNER's slots have CHARMANDER on their reels? -> NO
 - Result: Obtained RADIO CARD.

 ## Radio Tower 2F NPCs
-- Teacher at (17, 2).
+- Teacher at (17, 2): "Lullabies on the radio may make POKéMON sleep."
 - Jigglypuff at (12, 1).
-- Beauty at (14, 5).
+- Beauty at (14, 5) (Buena): Gave BLUE CARD for Password show.

-## Radio Tower 2F Map Transitions
-- RadioTower2F (15, 0) <-> RadioTower1F (15, 0).
-- Black Belt at (0, 1) in RadioTower2F.
-- Stairs to 3F at (0, 0) in RadioTower2F.
-- Black Belt at (0, 1) in RadioTower2F: "Sorry.
+- Black Belt at (0, 1): "Sorry.
 Authorized personnel only beyond this point.
 It wasn't that way before.
 There's something wrong with the DIRECTOR…"

-- Teacher at (17, 2) in RadioTower2F: "Lullabies on the radio may make POKéMON sleep."
+## Radio Tower 2F Map Transitions
+- RadioTower2F (15, 0) <-> RadioTower1F (15, 0).
+- Stairs to 3F at (0, 0) in RadioTower2F (Blocked by guard).